osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 1. There are no circular dependencies (no frame has itself has a parent).

 ![frame tree](frame_tree.png)

-It is possible to compute the transformation from an origin frame to a destination frame, using the common ancestor for 2 frames:
+To compute the transformation from an origin frame to a destination frame, we use the common ancestor for 2 frames:

  1. Use the origin frame as a starting point
  1. Apply the inverse poses of each parent frame until the common ancestor